Earl Wolff: College career

 Wolff attended North Carolina State University, where he played for the NC State Wolfpack football team from 2008 to 2012.
 After redshirting in 2008, he started four games in 2009 at the boundary safety position, he ended the season ranked 10th on the squad with 51 tackles.
 In 2010, he ranked first on the team in tackles with 95, and recorded his first career interception in a win against Central Florida, and also forced three fumbles.
 In 2011, he was named a conference honorable mention after recording 105 tackles (59 solo), three interceptions and three pass break-ups.
 In 2012, he recorded 119 tackles (75 solo), seven pass break ups, nine pass deflections, two interceptions and a forced fumble, which earned himself first-team all-conference honors.
 He finished his career with 400 career tackles, 7 interceptions, and 9 forced fumbles.

 Professional career

 Philadelphia Eagles

-He was drafted by the Philadelphia Eagles in the fifth round, with the 136th overall pick, of the 2013 NFL Draft.
+He was selected by the Philadelphia Eagles in the fifth round, with the 136th overall pick, of the 2013 NFL draft.

 After injuring his knee in a game against the Green Bay Packers, Wolff practiced for the first time before the Week 15 contest against the Minnesota Vikings.
 However, Wolff did not play in the game against the Vikings.
 Wolff was placed on injured reserve on November 18, 2014.

 He was injury waived on August 21, 2015.